You are currently viewing 10 Simple SEO Tips for Your Photography Blog

 4. Post Title

 Okay, time to let you in on a little secret.
 I’m a total bookworm.
 (Bear with me.
 This has more to do with SEO tips than you might think.)
 Nothing makes me happier than browsing the shelves at my local library or used bookstore in search of my next great read.
 And you know the first thing that makes me pull a book off the shelf to take a closer look?
-The title.

 It’s the same with your blog posts.
 Each of your blog posts needs a title that will immediately tell both search engines and readers what they can expect.
 This helps search engines direct the appropriate readers to your site, and encourages readers to open a post to find information that’s relevant to them.